 That being said, we want you to be happy with your decision to join our tour, so we give you a little time to sleep on it.
 Consequently, we have a relatively generous refund/cancellation policy period compared to other tours:

 Deposits are fully refundable up to 4 weeks after you book.
 After the 4-week grace period, and before the balance of your payment is due, if you cancel, we will refund 75% of your deposit back immediately.
 The balance of your deposit will be refunded if we are able to fill your space on the tour, less any non0refundable fees charged by Paypal, credit card companies or banks.

 Deposits are fully refundable up to 2 weeks after you book.
 After the 2-week grace period, and before the balance of your payment is due, if you cancel, you will receive 50% of your deposit back immediately.
 The balance of your deposit will be refunded only if we are able to fill your space on the tour, less any non0refundable fees charged by Paypal, credit card companies or banks.

-If you book your tour after March 1, 2021, full payment is required with booking.
-If you later wish to cancel, your payment will only refunded if we are able to fill your space on the tour, less $100 cancellation fee and any non-refundable fees that may have been charged by lodging or transportation vendors.
+If you book your tour after March 1, full payment is required with booking.
+If you later wish to cancel, your payment will only refunded if we are able to fill your space on the tour, less $100 cancellation fee and any any non0refundable fees charged by Paypal, credit card companies, banks, lodging or transportation vendors.

 Regardless of when you book and pay for your tour, if you do not want to attend, you may substitute another participant in your place.
 These substitute participants must fill out and sign the registration forms and any other papers required to participate, and pay any balances due.